kyphan38/web/assets/docs/technical/linux - ongoing/1-understand-and-use-essential-tools.md

 Commands

-- `--help`: displays a brief summary of their usage and options
+- `--help`: Displays a brief summary of their usage and options

 ```bash
 ls --help